Bet Dwarka: History

-Archeology
+Archaeology

 During investigations undertaken in the 1980s, the remains of earthen pots and other artifacts of the Late Harappan period were found.
 In 1982, a 580 m-long protection wall dating from 1500 BCE was found, which is believed to have been damaged and submerged following a sea storm.
 The artifacts recovered include a Late Harappan seal, an inscribed jar and a mold of a coppersmith, and a copper fishhook.
 The shipwrecks and stone anchors found during excavations suggested historic trade relation with Romans.
 The temples on the island were built around the end of the 18th century.

 Places of worship

-Dhwarkadhish Temple and Shri Keshavraiji Temple are major temples of Krishna on the island.
-Additional pilgrimage places include Hanuman Dandi, Vaishnav Mahaprabhu Bethak, and a gurdwara.
+Dwarkadhish Temple and Shri Keshavraiji Temple are major temples of Krishna on the island.
+Additional pilgrimage places include Hanuman Dandi temple, Vaishnav Mahaprabhu Bethak, and a gurdwara.
 The small temple of Abhaya Mata is situated on the southwest side of the island.

 Access

 Bet Dwarka can be reached by ferry service from Okha.
-As of 2016, the Okha–Beyt Dwarka Signature Bridge—the first sea bridge in Gujarat—is under construction between Okha and Bet Dwarka.
+As of 2016, the Okha–Beyt Dwarka Signature Bridge—the first sea bridge in Gujarat—was under construction between Okha and Bet Dwarka.
 The 2 km long bridge is estimated to cost ₹400 crore.
+This bridge, known as Sudarshan Setu, was completed and inaugurated by Prime Minister Narendra Modi in February 2024.

 The island is made of sandstone and is surrounded by several sand beaches.
 On the eastern side is a thin peninsula known as Dunny Point.
 Bet Dwarka is the first place in Gujarat developed for ecotourism, and temporary camps are set up for tourism during the summer.